gromacs/gromacs/docs/release-notes/2023/major/highlights.rst

   * SYCL optimizations targeting important HPC platforms.

-* PME decomposition has been optimized and extended to support offloading the entire PME calculation to multiple GPUs, including the FFT computation; when combined with cuFFTmp this enables much improved strong scaling (experimental feature).
+* PME decomposition has been optimized and extended to support offloading the entire PME calculation to multiple GPUs, including the FFT computation; when combined with cuFFTmp or heFFTe this enables much improved strong scaling (experimental feature).
 * CUDA Graph support has been added to execute GPU-resident single-/multi-GPU simulations using thread-MPI entirely on the GPU to improve performance (experimental feature).